VijayThilak/CKS-Challenges/README.md

 Redeploy the 'staging-webapp' pod once issues are fixed

-## Task 4 - Access Secret using environment variables within deployment
+## Task 4 - Create and access the Secret using environment variables within deployment

 Create a secret called `prod-db` for all the hardcoded values and consume the secret values as environment variables within the deployment.